saildot4k/saildot4k.github.io/docs/homebrew/index.md

 # Homebrew

 ## MegaPack Downloads
-SD2PSX, PSXMemCard Gen2 and MemCardPro 2 downloads are ready to go.
+SD2PSX, PSXMemCard Gen2 and MemCardPro 2 downloads are ready to go for 3rd Gen Modchips ONLY!
+There is no signed exploit like FMCB included.
+Why?
+Because not all modchips play nice with this.
+PS2BBL is included simply as a way to add more/consistent hotkeys across all modchips.

 <div class="grid cards" markdown>

 -   __USB (Fat16/32)__